MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-orchestration.md

   - build-2024
 ---

-# Orchestrate updates across multiple clusters by using Azure Kubernetes Fleet Manager
+# Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

-Platform admins managing Kubernetes fleets with large number of clusters often have problems with staging their updates in a safe and predictable way across multiple clusters.
-To address this pain point, Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs, stages, groups, and strategies.
+Platform admins managing large number of clusters often have problems with staging the updates of multiple clusters (for example, upgrading node OS image or Kubernetes versions) in a safe and predictable way.
+To address this challenge, Azure Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs.

+Update runs consist of stages, groups, and strategies and can be applied manually for one-time updates, or automatically, for ongoing regular updates using autoupgrade profiles.
+All update runs (manual or automated) honor member cluster maintenance windows.

+This guide covers how to configure and manually execute update runs.

 :::image type="content" source="./media/update-orchestration/fleet-overview-inline.png" alt-text="Screenshot of the Azure portal pane for a fleet resource, showing member cluster Kubernetes versions and node images in use across all node pools of member clusters." lightbox="./media/update-orchestration/fleet-overview-lightbox.png":::

 ## Prerequisites

-* Read the [conceptual overview of this feature](./concepts-update-orchestration.md), which provides an explanation of update strategies, runs, stages, and groups references in this document.
+* Read the [conceptual overview of this feature](./concepts-update-orchestration.md), which provides an explanation of update strategies, runs, stages, and groups referenced in this guide.

-* You must have a fleet resource with one or more member clusters.
+* You must have a Fleet resource with one or more member cluster.
 If not, follow the [quickstart][fleet-quickstart] to create a Fleet resource and join Azure Kubernetes Service (AKS) clusters as members.
-This walkthrough demonstrates a fleet resource with five AKS member clusters as an example.

 * Set the following environment variables: